 History shows that earnings growth has been quite steady over the years as we keep adding new people and new technologies and markets to the planet.

 Where does this real growth come from?

-If that retained £60million goes into a new factory which generates £30million in profits the following year, then the management of the company have got a fifty percent return on that invested capital.
-So now the company is earning £130million instead of £100million, i.e. it has grown by profitably reinvesting retained earnings.
+If that retained £60million goes into a new factory which generates £30million in profits the following year, then the management of the company has got a fifty percent return on that invested capital.
+So now the company is earning £ 130 million instead of £ 100 million, i.e. it has grown by profitably reinvesting retained earnings.

 This is of interest to me because different companies generate different rates of return on their retained earnings.
 Some return 50%, some return very little or nothing.

-Over the long term the companies that make up the FTSE 100 have returned about ten percent on their retained earnings.
-That’s made up of some companies that return more and other that return less.
+Over the long term, the companies that make up the FTSE 100 have returned about ten percent on their retained earnings.
+That’s made up of some companies that return more and others that return less.

 Changes in valuation ratios